 - Trading trailers with another show in your niche.
 If you build relationships with other podcasters, then you could leverage one another’s audiences to gain new listeners.

 - Using your trailer to make your entry into the world of podcasting seamless.
 Submit your trailer to the major podcast directories as a path to getting approved and listed.
 Your launch will then be a breeze as you won’t have to worry about delays when you’re ready to go live.

 Creating Your Trailer

-Your trailer needs to tease the best bits of the show, giving hints about all the great stuff listeners will hear on the episodes that follow, while holding back enough to intrigue them.
+Your trailer needs to tease the best bits of your show, giving hints about all the great stuff listeners will hear on the episodes that follow, while holding back enough to intrigue them.
 There are a few integral pieces of information to include when you’re making your podcast trailer.
 First of all, don’t forget to include the name of your podcast at least a couple of times.
-It’s essential that the listener remembers what your fantastic show is called.
 Describe your show, too.
 Make it clear what your audience will be hearing when they tune in, in a way that resonates with your listeners and matches the tone of your podcast.

 You might be thinking about hiring a voice-over artist to make your trailer.
 This can work, but remember, you want your audience to connect with your unique voice.
 Therefore, it’s probably a better bet to dive right in and record the trailer yourself.
-They’re usually tuning in to the trailer to get an idea of what the podcast itself will sound like in terms of presentation and quality.
+They’re usually tuning in to the trailer to get an idea of what the podcast itself will sound like in terms of presentation and quality, and if they like you!

 Let potential listeners know where to find you and how they can hear more.
 Drop your website, your social media links, and the platforms they’ll find the show on.
 This helps your audience find and connect with you in addition to cluing them into all the ways you share your quality content.